frank-md/RepData_PeerAssessment1/PA1_template.md

 ##      41    9819   10770   10770   12810   21190
 ```

-After fill in the missing values of steps with the average value of the time slot, the newly calculated mean for the number of steps does not change while median shift down comparing the calculated mean with missing values.
+After fill in the missing values of steps with the average value of the interval, the newly calculated mean for the number of steps is 1.077\times 10^{4}, which does not change.While median for the number of steps 1.077\times 10^{4} is larger than the calculated mean with missing values.

 ## Are there differences in activity patterns between weekdays and weekends?